What the UK Ticket Resale Ban Means for Touring Artists

 The Government has been vague on the exact timeline, maybe purposefully, saying it’ll happen “when Parliamentary time allows.”
 MusicRadar reports the next King’s Speech will likely be spring 2026, so we’re probably looking at mid-to-late 2026 before this becomes enforceable law.
 But it is still very possible it could be later.

-That timeline?
-It creates a planning headache.
-Artists are booking spring and summer 2026 shows/tours right now.
+The vague timeline creates a planning headache.
+Artists are booking spring and summer 2026 shows right now.
 Venues get booked 6-9 months ahead, sometimes more for popular rooms.
 Ticketing platform decisions need to be made months before tickets go on sale.
-You can’t wait until the law passes to figure out your resale policy, because by then your tour’s already half-sold and fans have already formed expectations about what happens if they can’t attend.
+You can’t wait until the law passes to figure out your resale policy.
+By then, your tour’s half-sold and fans have formed expectations about what happens if they can’t attend.

 What have I learned managing artists through legislative changes over three decades?
 The market moves before the law does.
-Fans expectations are will directly reflect major artists who have publicly supported this ban.
-Coldplay, Ed Sheeran, Radiohead, et al, have “trained” (excuse the pun) their audiences to expect face-value resale as standard practice.
+Fan expectations will directly reflect what major artists who publicly supported this ban have normalised.
+Coldplay, Ed Sheeran, Radiohead, et al, have “trained” their audiences to expect face-value resale as standard practice.
 Those fans also buy tickets to 300 capacity shows.
 They’re going to ask the very same questions, regardless of venue size.

 Face-value resale platforms like Twickets, Dice, and Ticketmaster Fan-to-Fan aren’t waiting for 2026 either.
-They’re positioning themselves right now as the compliant option.
-The new norm, if you will.
+They’re positioning themselves as the compliant option, the new standard.
 They have the infrastructure already in place to do so.
 Venues are asking artists about resale policies during booking conversations.
 This isn’t theoretical future planning its affecting tour logistics, today.

 My advice: don’t wait for the legislation to pass.
 Make your platform choice and communication strategy now, based on where fan expectations are heading, not where the law currently sits.